8 Nutritional Benefits Of Asparagus In Pregnancy

 1. What are some precautions that pregnant women should take when consuming asparagus?

 Pregnant women should ensure that the asparagus has been cleaned thoroughly to eliminate any hazardous bacteria or substances.
-Proper cooking of asparagus is essential to prevent any risk of foodborne illness.
+It is because eating unwashed, raw vegetables during pregnancy can expose you to foodborne illnesses.
+Hence, it is essential to properly wash or cook asparagus before consuming it.

 2. How much asparagus should pregnant women eat per day?

 There is no specific limit to how much asparagus you can eat daily.
-You may consider the folic acid content of the vegetable to determine a safe limit.
+Eating asparagus can help you get the required amount of folic acid in pregnancy.
+Therefore, you may consider the folic acid content of the vegetable to determine a safe limit.
 Consuming four cooked asparagus spears provides 89 mcg of dietary folate equivalent (DFE), which satisfies 22% of the recommended dietary allowance (RDA) prescribed by the FDA (4).
 The maximum RDA of folic acid from foods and supplements is 1,000 mcg DFE for adults.

 3. Are there any precautions I should take when buying or storing asparagus?